 At the Landmark at One Market, we lease, as lessee, a building adjacent to the Landmark at One Market under an operating lease effective through June 30, 2026, which we have the option to extend until 2031 by way of the remaining five years extension option (the "Annex Lease").
 The lease payments under the extension option provided for under the Annex Lease will be equal to the fair rental value at the time the extension option is exercised.
 The extension option is included in the calculation of the right-of-use asset and lease liability as we are reasonably certain of exercising the extension option.
-In March 2020, we exercised a five years extension option to extend the Annex Lease through June 30, 2026.

-At Waikiki Beach Walk, we lease a portion of the building of which Quiksilver is currently in possession, under an operating lease effective through December 31, 2021.
+At Waikiki Beach Walk, we lease a portion of the building of which the tenant Quiksilver is currently in possession, under an operating lease effective through December 31, 2021.